Colt Canada C7: Botswana

 The Botswana Defence Force uses the MRR15.7M and MRR11.6S Modular Rail Rifle as patrol and Close Quarter Battle carbines.
-These feature an integrated upper receiver, ambidextrous controls, ambidextrous charging handle, custom folding front & rear sights, tan coloured moe pistol grip and ctr buttstock.
+These feature an integrated upper receiver, ambidextrous controls, ambidextrous charging handle, custom folding front & rear sights, tan coloured Magpul MOE pistol grip and Magpul CTR buttstock.
 They are deployed for national defence, foreign peace-keeping and anti-poaching tasks.

-Afghan National Army
+Afghanistan

 In 2007 and 2008, Canada donated 2,500 surplus C7 assault rifles to the Afghan National Army.
-In 2011, the ANA gave back the C7s since the Afghan security forces chose the American M16 instead.
+In 2011, the ANA gave back the C7s since as Afghan security forces chose the American M16 instead.
 Canadian Forces officials said the Canadian rifles would be shipped to Canada for disposal.

+Ukraine

+In 2022, Canada donated C8A1 carbines to the Ukrainian Ground Forces which were seen in use with multiple military units since then.
+From 2022 to mid-2025, the Netherlands also provided over 10,000 C7/C7A1 and newer C7NLD rifles to Ukraine.